kkonradpl/tzspd/README.md

 ```

 # Build
-In order to build MTscan you will need:
+In order to build tzspd you will need:
 - CMake
 - C compiler